AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/new-in-preview/now-available-in-preview.md

     </div> </td>
   </tr>
   <tr>
-   <td> <h3><a name="Convert"></a>Convert Tasks, Issues, and Requests to a Project using the mobile app on Android</h3> <p>Note: This feature will be available in the Android Beta app on October 8, 2019</p> <p>You can now convert individual Tasks, Issues, and Requests to projects in the Workfront mobile app on Android.</p> <p>Previously, this feature was available only in the iOS mobile app.</p>
+   <td> <h3 id="convert-tasks-issues-and-requests-to-a-project-using-the-mobile-app-on-android"><a name="Convert"></a>Convert Tasks, Issues, and Requests to a Project using the mobile app on Android</h3> <p>Note: This feature will be available in the Android Beta app on October 8, 2019</p> <p>You can now convert individual Tasks, Issues, and Requests to projects in the Workfront mobile app on Android.</p> <p>Previously, this feature was available only in the iOS mobile app.</p>
     <div class="workfront_plans">
      <p><strong>Available in these environments:</strong> </p>
      <ul>